power <- function(exponent) {

 function(x) x ^ exponent

-force(exponent) evaluates the argument immediately, capturing the value, not the promise.
-Now the factory works correctly:
+}force(exponent) evaluates the argument immediately, capturing the value rather than the promise, and now the factory works correctly:

 exp <- 2